yukiokun02/Utilix/README.md

 ### Step 8: Verify Deployment

-1. Check if the application is running: `pm2 status`
+1. Check if the application is running: `sudo systemctl status utilitix`
 2. Check Nginx status: `sudo systemctl status nginx`
 3. Visit your domain in a browser